Grace and the Grotesque

 - print out all PDFs linked from the Path 1 calendar, and bring to class (unless you have a tablet or laptop screen on which you can take notes)

 - one additional film, to be assigned along with "Path 2" groups (see below).
-Please purchase these legally so you can watch this particular film multiple times.
+Purchase these legally so you can watch this particular film multiple times.

-- one 100-question scantrons and three blue books (one for the midterm & two for the final exam--in case you need the extra one)
+- two 100-question green scantrons and three blue books (one for the midterm & two for the final exam--in case you need the extra one)

 PATH 1: In-Class